rhine3/audiomoth-guide/guide.md

   Essentially, if you want to make recordings immediately or continuously without regard to the recording schedule programmed on the device, use the DEFAULT mode.
 When recording at a particular time of day is desired, use the CUSTOM mode.

-* Even if sleep period is set to 0, device will sleep briefly between recordings to save the prior recording to the card.
+* Even if sleep period is set to 0, the device will sleep briefly between recordings to save the prior recording to the card.

-* If you only want to make one recording each recording period, set the recording duration to be the same length as the recording period.
-Note that the maximum file size for any single file is 4GB, so make sure that the size of each individual file is less than 4000 MB.
+* To make a single continuous file each recording period, set the recording duration length equal to the length of the recording period.
+Note that the maximum file size for any single file is 4GB, so make sure that the estimated size of each individual file is less than 4000 MB.

 The program will calculate the energy and storage used each day once you have specified the recording period and recording/sleep durations.

-* To refresh batteries/cards as infrequently as possible, find a battery & SD card combination that run out at roughly the same time given the device's estimated energy and storage usage.
+* To refresh batteries and cards as infrequently as possible during multi-month deployments, use a battery/SD card combination where the battery life and card storage run out at roughly the same time, given the device's estimated energy and storage usage.

-* Use [this code](https://trinket.io/python/ff8aeb66e1) to see how long the battery and SD card are estimated to last.
+* Use [this code](https://trinket.io/python/ff8aeb66e1) to estimate the number of operational days of a battery and SD card.
 Input card size and battery capacity (e.g., 2850 mAh for a Duracell alkaline AA battery), plus the config app's estimated and storage and energy usage.
 For more information on battery capacity, see the section on [batteries](#sd-cards-and-batteries).

-Decide whether onboard LED light should be on or off
+Decide whether onboard LED light should be on or off.

 * **What do the LED lights mean?**  It can be helpful to turn LED lights on for more information about your AudioMoth, though this might attract more attention from animals/curious humans.
 Lights are especially useful when testing the recorder.
 LED light meanings are:
     * Only green = sleeping between recordings